cuylerluck/C1_domain_2024/README.md

 With questions please contact the lead author at cuyler.luck@ucsf.edu and the corresponding author at ross.okimoto@ucsf.edu.
 RNA-seq raw and processed (counts, log2cpm) data files are available at GEO, series GSE269295 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE269295).

-There are two main analyses that the code is divided into, with the purpose of each file described below:
+There are three main analyses that the code is divided into, with the purpose of each file described below:

 ## RNA-seq processing and analysis